hapax/hapax.github.io/assets/emcc.md

 E_0 = m_0 c^2. \tag{11} \label{emcc2}
 $$

 These have slightly different interpretations, but are both avatars of Einstein's famous equation.
+You might wonder why $E = mc^2$ should be interpreted as the *total* energy, rather than some special form of mass energy.
+The answer is simply that, if we interpret it this way, the mysterious "conservation of mass" we have been dragging around becomes conservation of total energy!
+And unlike kinetic energy, which can get converted into other things, one of the fundamental principles of physics is that total energy is conserved.
+So everything hangs together nicely!

 ---